alejalapeno/gig-bot/README.md

 # Gig Bot

 Gig Bot is a Slack bot created to walk users through creating the perfect gig (job) post.
-Through a few simple interactions and question answering Gig Bot will format a post for the user and send the post to the appropriate channel as the user themselves.
+Through a few simple interactions and question answering Gig Bot will format a post for the user and send the post to the current channel.

 ## How to Use